 - Add outgoing links.
 For example, if you mention an article you read in XYZ magazine, make sure to include a hyperlink to the article.
 Your readers will appreciate the option to view the sites you reference, and having links pointing to other sites will further improve your search engine rankings.

 - Create incoming links.
 Promote your blog by including your blog link in your e-mail signature, on your website, in social networking profiles, and by providing signed comments to other blogs on a daily basis.
 You should also submit your blog name to various business directories.

 - Leverage blog content.
 It doesn’t take long to build up a sizable amount of blog content.
 You can repurpose your posts into articles, books, and reports.
 Many bloggers have found publishing success and Google ads revenue from the blog to be a substantial source of revenue to bolster their mainline business.

 Finally, if you don’t have the time, energy, or skills to write a blog, it may be a good investment to hire a ghostwriter or hand the job over to your marketing executive.
 Don’t be shy, I don’t know many CEOs today that write their own speeches and marketing materials.
 Focus on what you do best, and let professionals do the rest for you.

 To be successful, you have to get your message out there and make your company stand out above all the clutter.
-Use the social networks, like Twitter, to ‘pull’ in the business.
+Use social networks like Twitter and Facebook to draw in the business.
 Be a blog apprentice today, and trump your competitors tomorrow.